TGDivy/TGDivy/README.md

 ## 💬🌞

-> Write to help yourself, publish to help others. ~ Jack Butcher
+> Confidence is what you have before you understand the problem. ~ Woody Allen

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )